wtsi-hgi/shepherd/README.md

     take from /path/to/fofn where :reference = GRCh38

 **Note** Special characters used by the shell ought to be quoted to avoid their automatic expansion.
+If you need to quote any values in the context of the query, then those (double) quotes either need to be escaped, or be enquoted within single quotes at the shell-level.

-**Note** Some filesystems may not support certain forms of query and result in an error.
+**Note** Some filesystems may not support certain forms of query and their use will result in error.

 #### Grammar